-- 7.1 Objections to the merits of decisions that the NPA has made, including those on planning matters, will not be dealt with under the complaints process described in this document.
-However, if you feel that the procedure or process followed in reaching a decision was incorrect or unfair, you may wish to lodge a complaint on this basis. - 8.
-What if I wish to complain about a Member's conduct?
+7.1 Objections to the merits of decisions that we have made, including those on planning matters, will not be dealt with under the complaints process described in this document.
+However, if you feel that the procedure or process followed in reaching a decision was incorrect or unfair, you may wish to lodge a complaint on this basis.

+8. What if I wish to complain about a Member's conduct?

-Complaint that a Member has breached the NPA's Code of Conduct c/o Corporate Services New Forest National Park Authority Lymington Town Hall Avenue Road Lymington SO41 9ZG or by email to: memberservices@newforestnpa.gov.uk.
+Complaint that a Member has breached the NPA's Code of Conduct or by email to: monitoring.officer@newforestnpa.gov.uk.

-- 8.1 The responsibility for considering complaints that a Member of the NPA may have breached the Authority's Code of Conduct has transferred from the Standards Board for England to the NPA's own Standards Committee. - 8.2 If you wish to make a complaint that a Member has failed to comply with the Code of Conduct, you must submit your complaint in writing to:
+8.1 If you wish to make a complaint that a Member has failed to comply with the Code of Conduct, you must submit your complaint in writing to: